EDGAhab/Trial/README.md

-# I am using this repo as a trial to build my personal website
+# I am using this repo as a trial to build a website